mvolkmann/blog/src/rust.md

     // and c can no longer be used. let d = c;

-    //println!("c = {}", c); // error "value borrowed here after move"
+    //println!("c = {}", c); // error: value borrowed here after move
     println!("d = {}", d); // test

     // The Copy trait requires also implementing the Clone trait.
-    // We could implement these traits manually, but that is more work.
+    // We can implement these traits manually, but that is more work.
+    // The easiest way to implement them is with the derive attribute.
     #[derive(Clone, Copy, Debug)]
     struct Point2D {
         x: f64,